CloudMax94/cadence.link/content/tech/wrong-warp.md

 For zelda's room you get warped to the next room.
 For Link's house you get warped out of the house.
 For Octavo you get warped out of the hut.
-In dungeon mode you're warped to overworld screen 0,0.
+In dungeon mode & puzzle mode you're warped to overworld screen 0,0.
 It has Error's House, allowing you to get a Lute.
+In arena mode you're warped to the floor entrance tile. (which is where you start anyway)

 ## Exit transition
 (Black tiles in indoor areas)